tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS primary mission duration was two years.
 The first year was be spent in the southern ecliptic hemisphere and corresponded to TESS Guest Investigator Program Cycle 1; the second year observed the northern ecliptic hemisphere and corresponded to Cycle 2.
 During the primary mission, the majority of the 2-minute cadence targets observed were be taken from the [TESS Candidate Target list (CTL)](#candidate-target-list-ctl).
 Around 20,000 2-minute cadence target slots were be assigned to the Guest Investigator Program during the 2-year prime mission.

-Cycle 3 is the corresponds to the third year of TESS science, and is the first year of the TESS extended mission.
+Cycle 3 corresponds to the third year of TESS science, and is the first year of the TESS extended mission.
 There is no primary mission science during the TESS extended mission, scientific investigations are primarily supported by the TESS Guest Investigator Program.
+Cycle 3 targets fields in the southern ecliptic hemisphere.

 The Guest Investigator Program sees significant changes in the extended mission.
 Highlights include:
 * A new 20-second cadence mode will potentially be available.
 Once